akshu-mishra/medilink/docs/usecases.md

 | **Unexpected exception** | FastAPI logs the error and returns a standardized response. | *“Something went wrong.
 Please contact the system administrator.”* |

 ## 4. **Doctor Business Use Cases**
-### **Use Case 1: Manage Available Time Slots**
+### **Manage Appointments and Available Time Slots**

-- **Goal:**
+**Goal:**
-  The doctor wants to create, update, or remove available consultation time slots for patients.
+To enable doctors to efficiently manage their consultation schedules by creating, updating, or deleting available time slots and handling patient appointment requests through approval, rejection, or rescheduling.

-- **Trigger:**
+**Trigger:**
-  The doctor logs into the system and opens the “Slot Management” panel from the dashboard.
+The doctor logs into the MediLink system and accesses the dashboard, which displays the “Slot Management” panel and pending appointment requests from patients.

-- **Outcome:**
+**Outcome:**
-  The system validates and saves the defined slots in the database, making them visible to patients for booking.
+The system validates and stores the doctor’s time slots in the database, making them visible to patients for booking.
-  If an error occurs (invalid slot details or database failure), the system displays an error message and rolls back changes.

-### **Use Case 2: Approve or Reject Appointments**

-- **Goal:**
-  The doctor wants to review patient appointment requests and decide whether to approve, reject, or reschedule them based on availability and priority tasks.

-- **Trigger:**
-  New appointment requests appear on the doctor’s dashboard.

-- **Outcome:**
-   - If **no priority task** exists at the requested time, the doctor approves the appointment.
-   - If a **priority task** (e.g., emergency or meeting) exists, the doctor rejects the request, and the system automatically suggests alternative time slots to the patient.
-   - All updates are reflected in the database, and the patient is notified.
-   - In case of database or network failure, the transaction is rolled back and the doctor is alerted.
+Doctors can review and respond to appointment requests.
+Approved requests are confirmed, rejected ones trigger automated slot suggestions for patients, and all changes are updated in real time across the system.

 ```mermaid